haskelladdict/sconcho/sconcho/doc/manual.rst

 **About Sconcho**:

-Sconcho is a tool for designing knitting charts of any dimension.
+Sconcho is a tool for designing publication quality knitting charts.
-Sconcho comes with a large number of predefined knitting symbols and it is very easy to define and import your own.
+Sconcho comes with a large number of included knitting symbols and it is very easy to create your own.
 Knitting charts can be saved in a platform independent format as sconcho project files (spf) which can be opened and edited at a later time.
-Charts can be exported into a variety of image formats (jpg, png, pdf on Linux and Mac OSX) or printed to a printer.
+Charts can be exported into a variety of image (jpg, png, tif, etc.) and document formats (pdf, post-script on Linux and Mac OSX) or printed to a printer.

 **Contents of this manual**: